 This is the clearest indication that Edwards' campaign did consider the possibility of forcing the election into a negotiation phase.
-The reason why Edwards decided not to do so is because of the tremendous effort involved, what Trippi described in his essay as "the extremely painful path".
+The reason why Edwards decided not to do so is because of the tremendous effort involved, which Trippi described in his essay as "the extremely painful path."

 Trippi believes Edwards commands a strong position in the backroom negotiation phase because of both direct and indirect circumstances playing out in the primary.
-As Edwards' proportion of the vote-shares would have been the lowest, both Obama and Clinton would have expected that winning his endorsement would be the cheapest option in the backroom negotiation phase, that it would have cut into their own expected value the least.
-But since both Obama and Clinton would have approach Edwards, Edwards' negotiation power, along with his expected value in equilibrium, would have gone up.
-The indirect circumstance that is contributing to Edwards' powerful position in negotiation is because both Obama and Clinton are in such a strong position that they would not have dropped out of the race and endorsed Edwards; so these two candidates would only receive something if they, themselves, is nominated, and therefore it means they have had to be willing to pay out a significant portion of their own expected values to Edwards to get his support.
+As Edwards' percentage of votes would have been the smallest, both Obama and Clinton would have expected that winning his endorsement would be the cheapest option in the negotiation phase.
+In other words, it would have cut into their own expected value the least.
+Since both Obama and Clinton would have approached Edwards, Edwards' negotiation power, along with his expected value in equilibrium, would have gone up.
+Ironically, the indirect circumstance that would have contributed to Edwards' powerful position in negotiation is Obama and Clinton holding strong positions such that they would not have dropped out of the race and endorsed Edwards instead.
+These two candidates would only win a portion of the prize value if they, themselves, were nominated; this means that they had to be willing to pay out a significant portion of their own expected values to Edwards to get his support.

 For practical considerations, even if Edwards dropped out ahead of the National Convention, he would have still laid claim to some of the final prize value through the value of his own endorsement.
 As my model shows, Edwards could have swung his own vote-shares to either Obama or Clinton and propelled one of them to the final nomination by letting them bypass the negotiation stage.
-This is also verified in reality, as his endorsement was heavily sought after by both Obama and Clinton after Edwards dropped out of the race.
+This was validated in reality, as his endorsement was heavily sought after by both Obama and Clinton after Edwards dropped out of the race.
 When Edwards endorsed Obama in the middle of May, it played a significant role in Clinton's eventual defeat.
-As BBC News describes it: Correspondents say the timing of the announcement is significant, on a day when Hillary Clinton has been celebrating a big win in West Virginia which was largely down to her support among poorer white voters - a constituency with which John Edwards is most closely identified.
+As BBC News describes it:

+Correspondents say the timing of the announcement is significant, on a day when Hillary Clinton has been celebrating a big win in West Virginia which was largely down to her support among poorer white voters - a constituency with which John Edwards is most closely identified.
 (BBCNews, 2008)

-And even if Edwards' proportion of delegates alone does not end the primary race for Clinton, his endorsement could have also affected the direction Edwards' supporters will lean toward.
-For example, United Steelerworkers, which had endorsed Edwards originally, quickly followed Edwards' endorsement and endorsed Obama the day after.
-This could have led to additional vote-shares in several of the next state primaries at little to no cost to Obama (United Steelworkers [USW], 2008).
-These endorsements could have not only help Obama win the Democratic nomination but could have also served to united the party as well as capture additional Independent votes for the General Election, increasing Obama's probability of winning the road to the White House.
+And even if Edwards' delegates alone did not end the primary race for Clinton, his endorsement may have affected the direction his own supporters leaned towards.
+For example, United Steelerworkers, which had endorsed Edwards originally, quickly followed Edwards' endorsement and endorsed Obama the day after Edwards dropped out.
+This may have led to additional votes in several of the next state primaries at little to no cost to Obama (United Steelworkers [USW], 2008).
+These endorsements may have not only helped Obama win the Democratic nomination but also may have served to unite the party.
+It could also capture additional independent votes for the General Election, thus increasing Obama's probability of winning the road to the White House.

 In the backroom negotiation phase for this endorsement, Obama must have given Edward some sort of promise or guarantee.
-For example, many analysts believe that Obama will make Edwards' poverty policies a key component of his domestic agenda.
+For example, many analysts believed that Obama would make Edwards' poverty policies a key component of his domestic agenda.
 Some even believed that Edwards was going to be in line for a cabinet-level position in an Obama administration.
 There was even evidence suggesting that Edwards was on Obama's shortlist as a Vice President nominee (Associated Press [AP], 2008).
-However, due to the ensuing extramarital scandal that erupted in late July, Edwards' prize value out of this backroom negotiation will, unfortunately, never be known publicly.
+However, due to the ensuing extramarital scandal, Edwards' prize value out of this backroom negotiation will, unfortunately, never be known publicly.